Qingdao: 2008 Olympic Summer Games

 During the 2008 Summer Olympics, Qingdao and Beijing cohosted the Olympic Sailing competitions.
 In Qingdao, the events took place along the shoreline by the city.
-These events were hosted at the Qingdao International Sailing Centre and held in Fushan Bay, near the city's central business district.
+These events were hosted at the Qingdao International Sailing Center at Fushan Bay, near the city's central business district.
 An international broadcasting center and purpose-built hotel were constructed for the Games.

 Motorsport

 The IndyCar Series signed a contract with the Qingdao city council to hold an IndyCar race in Qingdao in 2012.
 The subsequently canceled race was supposed to take place on a 3.87 mi street circuit.